 2 Key Factors to Consider When Purchasing an Eco-Friendly Stroller

-So you’ve decided to go green?
+So you’ve decided to go organic stroller?
 Good for you!
 A stroller is the largest purchase most parents will make for their new baby.
 It's a wonderful idea to spend those dollars in an earth-friendly way.

 Before you begin wading through the details, ask yourself these basic questions:

 - Where am I willing to compromise and where am I not?

 The best intentions often don’t jive with our budget.
 For that reason, it’s important to think about cost before you start shopping.
 Eco-friendly strollers do not have to be more expensive than others, but sometimes they are.
 That is why the second question is important.
 Set your budget, and then decide what aspects you’re willing to compromise on and which you are not.
 This guide will help you with those decisions.